-Looking for a bath toy with long lasting play-ability?
-This ferry is fun for toddlers, (hey, it’s a boat, can’t go wrong there) and will still have pretend play value as your toddler turns into a preschooler because of the interesting roll on feature for the cars.
+Are you looking for a bath toy with long-lasting playability?
+This ferry is fun for toddlers, (hey, it’s a boat, can’t go wrong there) and will still have pretend play value as your toddler turns into a preschooler because of the interesting roll-on feature for the cars.

 This one from Munchkin does the job handily, allowing you to scoop toys from the bathtub, rinse and drain the toys and then hang them up on the included bracket (the bracket attaches with adhesive strips).